A Variational Inequality Perspective on Generative Adversarial Networks: Related Work

 Regarding the averaging technique, some recent work appear to have already successfully used \emph{geometric averaging}~\eqref{eq:averaging_scheme} for GANs in practice, but only briefly mention it~\citep{karras2017progressive,mescheder2018convergence}.
-By contrast the present work formally motivates and justifies the use of averaging for GANs by relating them to the VIP perspective, and sheds light on its underlying intuitions in \S\ref{sub:averaging}.
-Another independent work~\citep{yazici2018unusual} made a similar attempt but in the context of regret minimization in games. \citet{mertikopoulos2018mirror} also independently explored extrapolation providing asymptotic convergence results (i.e. without any rate of convergence) in the context of \emph{coherent saddle point}.
+By contrast, the present work formally motivates and justifies the use of averaging for GANs by relating them to the VIP perspective, and sheds light on its underlying intuitions in \S\ref{sub:averaging}.
+Subsequent to our first preprint, \citet{yazici2018unusual} explored averaging empirically in more depth, while \citet{mertikopoulos2018mirror} also investigated extrapolation, providing asymptotic convergence results (i.e. without any rate of convergence) in the context of \emph{coherent saddle point}.
 The coherence assumption is slightly weaker than monotonicity.